usagov/usagov-2021/docs/PagesCloudGov.md

  "$TOME_OUTPUT/" "$STATIC_CHECKOUT"
 ```

-## 6. Fix Paths
+## 6. Fix Image and Asset Paths

-Tome doesn't adjust all the paths in CSS and HTML files to work in a sub directory on Pages.
+Tome doesn't adjust all the paths in CSS and HTML files to work in a subdirectory on Pages.
 You can use your editor's search-and-replace tools to update them.

+- In .html files Change image source tags from `src="/themes/custom/usagov/` to `src="/site/username/project-foo/themes/custom/usagov/`
+- In .html files and .css Change internal links from `href="/themes/custom/usagov/` to `href="/site/username/project-foo/themes/custom/usagov/`
+- In .css files change URLs from `url(/themes/custom/usagov/` to `url(/site/username/project-foo/themes/custom/usagov`.
+- Change absolute links to the homepage from `href="/"` to `href="/site/username/project-foo/"

-If you have `find` and `sed`, you can make these changes in a shell script like so:
+If you have `find` and `sed`, you can make these changes in a shell script.

 ```sh